mattcarlotta/nvi/README.md

 - `-h` | `--help`: Displays this help information.
 - `-v` | `--version`: Displays binary information.

-‡ When a "-c" or "--config" flag is present, then "debug", "dir", "exec", "files", and "required" flags are ignored as they should be defined within a [configuration file](#configuration-file).
+‡ When a "-c" or "--config" flag is present, then all the other flags are ignored as they should be defined within a [configuration file](#configuration-file).

 ‡‡ When pulling remote ENVs from the nvi API, the "project" and "environment" flags must both be defined.

 ‡‡‡ The "--" (execute) flag should be the last defined flag.
 Any flags after it will be consumed as part of the system command.